WindyYam/gemini_voice_companion/README.md

 ## Tip

-- The Free talk mode does continuous voice sample analysis thus is energy hunger if you are taking your laptop with only battery.
+- The Free talk mode does continuous voice sample analysis thus is (slightly more) energy hunger if you are taking your laptop with only battery and in noisy environment.
 The trigger mode works better in this scenario.
 - Sometimes Gemini can be carried away by the context thus forgot to call function for a specific task, you should remind it about the function access like "Have you forgot you had function API access?".
 I have no good solution to this yet.

 ## Contributing